Copyright © 2013 by The Quincannon Publishing Group. All rights reserved.

 "It's absolutely unforgivable to have forgotten those two dates!"
 Dandola states emphatically.
 "But then again, there's a vast difference between a real historian who knows how to interpret research and a politically-appointed historian who's little more than a postcard collector."

-Unfortunately, that's how West Orange has always conducted itself and the only constant political concern about the town's history has always been to make sure that the facts are sanitized.
+Unfortunately, that's how West Orange has always conducted itself and the only real political concern about the town's history has always been to make sure that the facts are sanitized.
 Dandola ran up against that last point when he undertook the centennial album for the West Orange Fire Department.

-West Orange: A Concise and Accurate History is published by the Quincannon Publishing Group
+West Orange: A Concise and Accurate History is published by the Quincannon Publishing Group and only available through the publisher's web site (contact them at

 He actually solved the town's 1883 "unsolved" murder in one of those mystery novels but, of course, the politicians squelched all local mention of it.